mnot/I-D/safe-hint/draft.md

 Prefer: safe
 ~~~

-User agents SHOULD include the "safe" preference in all HTTPS requests unless otherwise configured,
+Typically, user agents that emit the "safe" preference will include it in all requests with the
+"https" URI scheme, although some might expose finer-grained controls over when it is sent; this
-to ensure that the preference is available to the applicable resources.
-See {{browsers}} for more
+ensures that the preference is available to the applicable resources.
+User agents MUST NOT emit the
+"safe" preference on requests with the "http" URI scheme (see {{security}}).
+See {{browsers}} for
-information about configuring the set of resources "safe" is sent to.
+more information about configuring the set of resources "safe" is sent to.

 Safe MAY be implemented in common HTTP libraries (e.g., an operating system might choose to insert
 the preference in requests based upon system-wide configuration).